DHS After School Program

-11. Students are expected to dispose of trash properly at all times, both in the school buildings and grounds.
+11. Students are expected to dispose of trash properly at all times in the school buildings and grounds.
 Littering may result in the extension of the school day for the student body for the purpose of students cleaning up the campus.

 13. Students are to carry their student I.D. cards at all times.
 Students may be requested by a supervisor or law enforcement officer to present their I.D. cards for identification.
 Students will be assigned detention if they cannot produce a student ID or dance ticket at a school dance; with a second occurrence, the student will not be permitted to enter the event.

-14. Students must purchase tickets to attend school dances, plays, musicals, and other school sponsored performances.
-Tickets for dances are non-transferrable.
+14. Students must purchase tickets to attend school dances, plays, musicals, and other school-sponsored performances.
+Tickets for dances are non-transferable.
 Only the student that purchases the ticket for the dance will be permitted to enter that dance.